-What is Drop Shot?
+What is A Drop Shot In Badminton?

-It is a soft Badminton shot which used to perform from the backcourt to the forecourt of the opponent, by aiming the shuttle just over the net.
+Defination of Drop Shot says, it is a soft Badminton shot which used to perform from the backcourt to the forecourt of the opponent, by aiming the shuttle just over the net.

 And if you do not have a good shuttlecock, then first go to our complete guide on the best badminton birds available online and buy a suitable one for you.

 Apart from the soft one, you can call this shot as the most strategic shot in Badminton.
 And it can be hit, when your opponent is in the backcourt, or near the end line accepting a hard smash hit from your side.
 Or you can also use the drop shot to pull your rival on the frontcourt to make backcourt empty and to find a space to hit hard forehand smash.

 - Based On Power:-